pyglet/pyglet/doc/programming_guide/context.rst

 .. figure:: img/context_flow.png

-    Flow of construction, from the abstract Canvas to a newly created Window with its Context.
+    Flow of construction, from the abstract Display to a newly created Window with its Context.

 Contexts and configs